varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 is assumed to be in bytes, unless followed by one of the suffixes described for size except for %.

-The default size is the VM page size.
+The default granularity is the VM page size.
 The size should be reduced if you have many small objects.

 File performance is typically limited by the write speed of the device, and depending on use, the seek time.